Contextualized Perturbation for Textual Adversarial Attack: Experiments

 \paragraph{Human evaluation.} We further conduct human evaluation on the AG News dataset.
 We randomly sample 300 instances which both \ourmodel and TextFooler successfully attack.
 For each input, we pair the adversarial examples from the two models, and present them to crowd-sourced judges along with the original input and the gold label.
-We ask them which they prefer in terms of (1) having a meaning that is closer to the original input (similarity), and (2) being more fluent and grammatical (fluency and grammaticality).
-We also provide a neutral option, for when the judges consider the two indistinguishable.
+We ask them which they prefer with a neutral option in terms of (1) having a meaning that is closer to the original input (similarity), and (2) being more fluent and grammatical (fluency and grammaticality).
 Additionally, we ask the judges to annotate adversarial examples, and compare their annotations against the gold labels (label consistency).
 We collect 5 responses for each pair on every evaluated aspect.
-Further details are provided in Appendix~\ref{sec:app_human_eval}.
+Further details are in Appendix~\ref{sec:app_human_eval}.